wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

-= Version 6.16.1rc2 =
+= Version 6.16.1rc3 =

 * **Added support for Wistia inline embed API / SEO and popover embed video formats**.
 (Pro version)
 * Added a Sharing URL option to the Open Graph+ Custom Settings metabox.
+(Pro version)
 * Added a fallback to using the custom Video URL as-is if the URL is not recognized / supported.
 (Pro Version)
+* Added a check for enabled 'Preserve Settings on Uninstall' option, and if enabled, disable the 'Reset Settings on Activate' option.
 * Removed the `NGFB_MIN_IMG_SIZE_DISABLE` constant (since an option exists for the same feature).
 * Renamed the &lt;img/&gt; 'share' attribute to 'data-share-src'.
 * Moved the options upgrade properies / methods to lib/upgrade.php (saving a few Kb of memory).
 * Improved / optimized the loading of plugin and form settings when in the admin interface.
-* Added error suppression when parsing HTML from Youtube for video sizes.
+* Added error suppression when parsing HTML from Youtube.
 * Fixed the Custom Settings onFocus / onBlur events character encoding for input fields (so the events work correctly with hastags).
 * **Fixed the All-In-One SEO Pack and WordPress SEO class names, which didn't match the plugin's configured class names**.
 (Pro version)